 It’s a question we get asked a lot – how much does a Garden Room cost?
-And while we would love to be able to respond with a short and succinct answer, unfortunately garden room prices depend on a range of different factors.
+And while we would love to be able to respond with a short and succinct answer, unfortunately garden room prices depend on a range of different factors, including the starting price based on specifications and customer choices.
+The average price for establishing a solid base, such as a concrete foundation, is around £190 per cubic meter, and hiring two laborers for assembly can cost approximately £700.

 Factors that impact Garden Room Costs